cybertraining-dsc/su22-reu-385/time-series-prediction/seasonal-decomposition/seasonal.md

 We can create a quadratic time series by using the square of the time step from 1 to 99 and decomposing it using a multiplicative model.

 The following example showcase the Multiplicative Decomposition.
-It is copied from [@decompose]
+It is copied from [@www-decompose]

 ```python
 from matplotlib import pyplot